wrongways/Game-of-life/Game of life/Ideas.md

 Should create a separate branch for these

+## Corruption
+Update corrupts the game whilst updating.
+Need to make a copy and move the copy back to _game

 ## Classes
 Change structs to classes - perhaps pointers are faster than values?